-- Mood changes: Testosterone is thought of as “fuel” for men.
+- Mood changes: Testosterone is considered a “fuel” for men.
 It is a hormone that controls multiple body systems, as well as mental health and mood.
 Men with low testosterone are more likely to experience depression, short attention span, and irritability.

-For a closer look at the controversy and pros and cons of testosterone replacement, read the Time Magazine article: Are You Man Enough?
+For a closer look at the controversy surrounding the pros and cons of testosterone replacement, read the Time Magazine article: Are You Man Enough?
 The Truth About Low Testosterone.

 - Calcium channel blockers used for controlling high blood pressure

 - Spironolactone (Aldactone), a diuretic that also has anti-androgen capabilities

 - ACE inhibitor medications for high blood pressure such as captopril (Capoten) and enalapril (Vasotec)